inmanta/examples/lsm-srlinux/README.md

 Additional explanation of each field can be found on the [quickstart](https://docs.inmanta.com/inmanta-service-orchestrator/latest/quickstart.html).

-5. Change the \<token\> in the repo url to the credentials to the package repository that you received.
+5. Change the \<token\> in the repo url to the credentials to the package repository (see Prerequisites section).
 6. Go to the `containerlab` directory.

 ``` {.}